medchakkir/LaraGigs/README.md

 ### 1. Project Overview

-LaraGigs is a full‑stack Laravel application that showcases modern Laravel conventions, reusable Blade components, clean routing/controllers, and TailwindCSS styling.
+LaraJobs is a full‑stack Laravel application that showcases modern Laravel conventions, reusable Blade components, clean routing/controllers, and TailwindCSS styling.
 It includes authentication, CRUD for job listings, search by tags/keywords/location, pagination, and a custom 404 page.

 ### 2. Features